Vi fløy til Malaga.

 in the line of succession to the Moroccan throne.

 Sjåføren måtte jobbe, mens vi fikk litt ekstra tid på

 Located on the Atlantic coastline

-resorts and hotels.
-The majority of the beaches are geared
+with resorts and hotels.
+The majority of the beaches

-up for tourist trade and offer a range of facilities and
+are geared up for tourist trade and offer a range of

-beautiful views.
-The Foodies get to enjoy both international
+offers beautiful views.
+The Foodies get to enjoy both

 Every day you can gorge on different dishes cooked in

 lies in state on the very place where, upon his return from

 exile in Madagascar, he gathered thousands of Moroccans